-Most AV and firewalls allow ___-holes (borrowing President Trump's word) to connect to your network, but Glasswire firewall doesn't.
-Any new connection that wants to connect to your network can only enter your network if you "allow" it.
+Most AV and firewalls allow ___-holes (borrowing President Trump's word) to connect to your network without your knowledge, but Glasswire and Comodo firewall will not.
+Any new connection that wants to connect to your network can only connect to your network if you "allow" it.
 You have the option to "allow" or "deny."
 When I see a new connection that wants to connect to my network, I "deny" it initially.
 If I deny by mistake, I can allow it the next time when it asks again for my permission.
-Your AV works with Glasswire firewall.
+Your AV works well with Glasswire and Comodo firewalls.

 But first, you must reset your PC.
 If you have Windows 10, you can do this step very easily.
 Go to All settings, Update and Security, and click Recovery.
 Then click Reset this PC.
 Turn off your router before you reset your PC.
-Also, make sure that you have downloaded or purchased a copy of Glasswire.
+Also, make sure that you have downloaded a copy of Glasswire or Comodo firewall.
 During the reset phase, you want to keep your personal files.
-As soon as you are done with resetting your PC, install Glasswire, and then turn your router back on.
+As soon as you are done with resetting your PC, install Glasswire, or Comodo firewall, and then turn your router back on.

 When you see new "things" that attempt to connect to your networks, deny...deny...deny.
 They may be hackers, hookers, and pimps that want to gain entry into your computer's network, and mess you up.
-You may want to add other means of protection to protect your computer in addition to Glasswire.
+You may want to add other means of protection to protect your computer in addition to Glasswire or Comodo firewall.
 We wish you the best in your effort to fight hackers, hookers, and pimps.